Mormonism Unvailed: Affidavit of Isaac Hale

-Isaac Hale was the father-in-law of Joseph Smith Junior.
-Hale's affidavit concerns his belief that the story of the translation of the gold plates was a delusion on the part of Smith and his associates.
+Isaac Hale was the father-in-law of Joseph Smith Jr. Hale's affidavit concerns his belief that the story of the translation of the gold plates was a delusion on the part of Smith and his associates.
 Hale states:

 "I told them, that I considered the whole of it a delusion, and advised them to abandon it.
 The manner in which he pretended to read and interpret, was the same as when he looked for the money-diggers, with the stone in his hat, and his hat over his face, while the Book of Plates were at the same time hid in the woods!"